The Peel Watershed Regional Land Use Plan has been finalized nearly 15 years after the Peel Watershed Planning Commission was formed.

 Tr’ondëk Hwëch’in Chief Roberta Joseph

 The Gwich’in have always wanted to protect and maintain their close and sacred relationship to the Peel Watershed, a relationship that has existed for time immemorial through our ancestors.
 It is important that the Gwich’in, the Government of Yukon and Northern Yukon First Nations found common ground and worked together to achieve a final Peel Watershed Regional Land Use Plan that is in the best interest of our future generations.
 The Peel Watershed is priceless - protecting it for the future is the right thing to do.
-The Gwich’in are pleased that in doing so, our Indigenous treaty rights and interests are being honored and upheld.
+The Gwich’in are pleased that in doing so, our Indigenous treaty rights and interests are being honoured and upheld.

 Gwich’in Tribal Council Grand Chief and President Bobbie Jo Greenland-Morgan